Fig Brown Turkey

 Suitable for growing in a container and ideal for training against a wall, best in a well drained soil in sunny, sheltered position.
 Ready for picking in August to September.

 Rich in minerals and a good source of potassium and iron.
 Eat fresh or use in jams, jellies and chutneys.

 This deciduous spreading shrub is highly ornamental, with large, glossy, palmate leaves.
 It is best grown against a south or south-west facing wall, where, in long hot summers it will produce an abundant crop of brown, pear-shaped fruit with red flesh.
 These figs are rich and sweet and available for picking from August to September.
 An interesting and easy plant to grow, and one of the oldest fruits in cultivation.

-This plant is 60 cm tall and grown in a 3 litre pot.
+This plant is grown in a 3 litre pot.